Cloud migration guide

 We also offer a range of pricing plans that were designed to meet the needs of all types of teams.
 To dive deeper into the features included in each pricing plan by product, visit our pricing pages below:

-Customers migrating 1,001+ users, may be eligible for additional pricing incentives such as loyalty discounts and dual licensing.
+Customers migrating 1,001+ users, may be eligible for additional pricing incentives such as dual licensing.

 At first glance, Cloud might seem more expensive.
 But when you think about the hidden maintenance costs of Server, and the fact that Atlassian takes on the responsibility of managing your software, your long-term costs turn into savings as your teams reduce IT overhead, maintenance, hardware costs, and more.
 With all these items off your plate, your Cloud bill gets knocked down to just your subscription fee and administration.